CodeYourFuture/syllabus/docs/guides/marking-guide.md

 ### Non-duplicated Code

-Duplicated code should be moved into functions so they can be reference from multiple places.
+Duplicated code should be moved into functions so they can be referenced from multiple places.

 Having lots of duplicated code in your coursework means that it is harder to change or update your code.